Simnas: History

-To accelerate the town's economy, the decree of 1 July in 1639 allowed the Jews to enter and live in a town; to have land, property, keep business and to be exempt from taxes.
-Prosperity started to rise but after the Russian invasion of Lithuania in 1655 town was looted and went into disrepair.
+To accelerate the town's economy, the decree of 1 July in 1639 allowed Jews to enter and live in the town; to have land, property, keep business and to be exempt from taxes.
+Prosperity started to rise but after the Russian invasion of Lithuania in 1655, the town was looted and went into disrepair.

-Political curiosity - in a 20 years gap Simnas changed three ruling countries: after the partition of Poland - Lithuania Commonwealth in 1795, Simnas became part of Prussia; in 1807 Simnas fell under the rule of the Polish Duchy on behalf of France; after defeating Napoleon in 1815, for next 100 years Simnas was occupied by Russia.
+Political curiosity - in a 20 years gap Simnas changed three ruling countries: after the Third Partition of Poland in 1795, Simnas became part of Prussia; in 1807, Simnas fell under the rule of the Polish Duchy of Warsaw on behalf of France; after defeating Napoleon in 1815, for the next 100 years Simnas was occupied by Russia, although initially as part of the autonomous Congress Poland.

 Living under occupation, life did not stop but continued with population growth.
-Place to bury deceased people around the church was overfilled, so local authorities in 1858 established a new cemetery in a former hunting manor estate where the town started.
-After the 1863 - 1864 rebellion the tsar government understood the importance of roads to the military.
+Places to bury deceased people around the church was overfilled, so local authorities, in 1858, established a new cemetery in a former hunting manor estate where the town started.
+After the January Uprising of 1863-1864, the tsarist government understood the importance of roads to the military.
 A new road was laid between Simnas and Marijampolė.
 Traffic increased and it led to the opening of the Post station and office in 1872.
-The letter collection and delivery was carried twice a week in town and once a week in suburbs.
-Along traffic activity on a road, infectious diseases followed and in 1871 cholera epidemic attacked town.
-Many people and animals have died.
-After the withdrawal of the epidemic, a new law was introduced that every house must keep toilet cabin.
+The letter collection and delivery was carried twice a week in town and once a week in its suburbs.
+Along with traffic activity on the road, infectious diseases followed and in 1871, a cholera epidemic attacked town.
+Many people and animals died.
+After the withdrawal of the epidemic, a new law was introduced that every house must keep a toilet cabin.
 Defecation around the corner was banned.
-In 1878 a pharmacy was opened.
+In 1878, a pharmacy was opened.
 The streets and footpaths were paved.
-In 1882 a fire station was built.
+In 1882, a fire station was built.

-A Census of 1888 showed that town population was 1870 people of whom 944 jews and 926 polish.
-No one declared themself as lithuanians.
+A Census of 1888 showed that town population was 1870 people of whom 944 Jews and 926 Polish.
+No one declared themself as Lithuanians.
 Official state language was Russian.
 10 times a year the town held an annual fair.
-In 1897 the railway was built in the South side of the town and a telegraph office opened.
+In 1897, the railway was built on the South side of the town and a telegraph office opened.
 A new road between Simnas and Alytus was laid.
-Police station had 6 policemen to keep order around.
+The Police station had 6 policemen to keep order around.